Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 Sourcing leaders mentioned that uncontrolled SaaS purchases and acquisition lead to sizable cumulative impacts on the bottom line, including unplanned multiple fold increases to software budgets.
 Not only are sourcing teams responsible for containing growing SaaS costs where possible, but they’re also responsible for deriving new value out of current SaaS purchases.

-With these tasks in mind, sourcing leaders identified the first step of “defining the known universe,” that is creating a fully visible and accurate picture of SaaS spend across the organization.
+With these tasks in mind, sourcing leaders identified the first step of “defining the known universe,” which is creating a fully visible and accurate picture of SaaS spend across the organization.

 - Proactively planning for upcoming renewals